Last updated on January 1st, 2023

 Suitable Room Size for Shark Air Purifiers

-That’s where the problem begin to appear.
-Shark air purifier 4 (HE401) advertised to cover 1,000 square feet of space and the Shark 6 (HE601) is up to 1,200 sq. ft.
-But reality is different.
+That’s where the problem begins to appear.
+Shark air purifier 4 (HE401) is advertised to cover 1,000 square feet of space and the Shark 6 (HE601) is up to 1,200 sq. ft.
+But the reality is different.

 Thankfully, we know that 1,000 and 1,200 square feet are based on 1 air change per hour.
-It will allow us to easily calculate CADR using simple formula: ACH multiply by ceiling height (standard 8ft) and divide by 60.
-The next are the CADR rating for the Shark 4 and Shark 6 air purifiers:
+It will allow us to easily calculate CADR using the simple formula: ACH multiply by ceiling height (standard 8ft) and divide by 60.
+Next is the CADR rating for the Shark 4 and Shark 6 air purifiers: